kendryte/kendryte-doc-freertos-programming-guide/en/PWM.md

-# 脉冲宽度调制器 (PWM)
+# PWM

 ## Overview

-PWM 用于控制脉冲输出的占空比。
+A pulse width modulator (PWM) is used to control the duty cycle of the pulse output.
+It is essentially a timer, so be careful not to conflict with the timer when setting the PWM number and channel.

 ## Features

-PWM 模块具有以下功能:

-- 配置 PWM Output频率
+The PWM module has the following features:

-- 配置 PWM 每个管脚的Output占空比
+- Configure the PWM output frequency
+- Configure the output duty cycle of each pin of the PWM

 ## API